akshitagupta15june/Qubitro-soil-health-monitoring/readme.md

 Connect the two pins from the probe to the two pins on the Amplifier circuit via jumper wires.

 <img src="https://github.com/akshitagupta15june/Qubitro-soil-health-monitoring/blob/main/Images/data-chart.png">

+# Connecting to Qubitro Platform

+SignUp/Login on the Qubitro Portal

+Create a new project with a description